 That is given to Him by God Almighty not us.
-One of the unintended side-effects of democracy is that it causes us to believe that the right to rule and govern comes from ourselves.
+One of the unintended side-effects of democracy is that we believe the right to rule and govern comes from ourselves.
 "A gov't from the people, for the people and by the people..."